 Just like the Q90R, if you need to launch the Home menu while you are in an app, press and hold the center button.
 To close the Home menu, do the same; press and hold the center button.

 We tested the 55" (QN55Q70RA) version, FA01/QRQ70.
 For the most part, we expect our review to be valid for the 65" version (QN65Q70RA), the 75" version (QN75Q70RA) and the 82" version (QN82Q70RA).
 Most of our results should also be valid for the 49" Q70R (QN49Q70R), but it has some differences that are noted in the table below.

-Update 05/10/2019: BestBuy carries an exclusive variant of the Q70R, known as the Q7DR.
+Update 05/31/2019: There is a minor variant of the Q70, known as the Q7DR.
+In Canada, it is a BestBuy exclusive, and in the U.S., it is a warehouse model (Sam's Club, Costco).
 The only difference appears to be the speakers, which increase from 40W to 60W, but we don't know for sure, as there is some conflicting information.